A statement of solidarity and commitment from DOS

 A Message from the Director

-My name is Jess Joslin (pronouns: she/her/hers) and I am the Director of UIC Dialogue Initiative and Diversity Education in the Office of the Dean of Students.
-I joined the Office in late January 2020 and am still learning all of UIC’s many acronyms.
-I wanted to introduce myself, tell you a bit about my role and the support that Diversity Education can provide you.
+My name is Jess Joslin and I am the Director of UIC Dialogue Initiative and Diversity Education in the Office of the Dean of Students.
+I wanted to introduce myself, tell you a bit about my role and the support that Diversity Education can provide to you.

-I am looking forward to getting to know you, and please don’t hesitate to introduce yourself and let me know how I can help you feel welcome and included at UIC.
+I am looking forward to getting to know you, and please don’t hesitate to email me, introduce yourself and let me know how I can help make this campus a more welcoming and inclusive one for you.

 DIVERSITY RESOURCES FOR STUDENTS